- Academic All-Big Ten (2014, 2015, 2016)

 Wong competed on the Junior Golf Association of Arizona Tour, along with the Future Collegians World Tour.
 He tied for seventh at the 2011 State Junior Golf Championship in Arizona and tied for third at two events in 2010 - the Omni Tucson National 54-hole Event and the Antiqua/Milt Coggins Arizona Junior Stroke Play.
 Wong was also a letterwinner in track and field at Hamilton.

 Aaron is the son of Sae and BeiBei Wong and has one sister, Britney, and one brother, Nathan.
 Aaron was born on April 20, 1994, and is majoring in broadcasting and advertising and public relations.
-In addition, he garnered academic All-Big Ten accolades in 2014 and 2015, and is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+In addition, he garnered academic All-Big Ten accolades in 2014, 2015 and 2016, and was a six-time member of the Nebraska Scholar-Athlete Honor Roll.
 Wong was awarded a Nebraska Student-Athlete HERO Leadership Award in 2014, and was named to the Tom Osborne Citizenship Team in 2014, 2015 and 2016.

 Low Round - 68 (Fairway Club Invitational, 9/10/12)